favourmark05/sycamore-TreeLongestZigZag/README.md

-## Understanding the Solution for Finding the Longest Zigzag Path in a Binary Tree

-This code finds the longest "zigzag" path in a binary tree.
-A zigzag path alternates between going left and right as you traverse the tree.
-The length of the zigzag path is determined by how many direction changes (left to right or right to left) occur as you move through the tree.

-### The Problem
-We are given a binary tree, and our task is to find the longest zigzag path.

-A zigzag path is a path where:

-1. You start at a node and move either left or right.
-2. After each move, you must change direction.
-That means if you moved left, the next move must go right, and vice versa.
-3. We want to find the path that changes direction the most times.

-### Main Function Structure
-This solution uses a Depth-First Search (DFS) approach to explore the tree and find the longest zigzag path.
-Here's a simplified version of the main function:

-function solution(T) {
-    let maxZigzag = 0;  // Keeps track of the longest zigzag found

-    if (!T) return 0;  // If the tree is empty, return 0

-    // Start searching from the root's children dfs(T.l, true, 1);  // Start the left path (moving left from the root) dfs(T.r, false, 1); // Start the right path (moving right from the root)

-    return maxZigzag;
-}

-1. maxZigzag: A variable to store the length of the longest zigzag path.
-2. dfs(T.l, true, 1): Starts searching the tree from the left child of the root and expects to go left first.
-3. dfs(T.r, false, 1): Starts searching the tree from the right child of the root and expects to go right first.

-### The DFS Helper Function
-The core of the solution is the dfs function.
-This function uses recursion to explore every possible zigzag path in the tree.
-It has three parameters:

-1. node: The current node in the tree.
-2. isLeft: A boolean that tells whether we came from the left direction (true) or right direction (false).
-3. length: The current length of the zigzag path.

-Here's how the dfs function works:

-function dfs(node, isLeft, length) {
-    if (!node) return;  // If the node is null, stop and don't continue

-    // If we have already changed direction at least once, update the max zigzag length if (length > 1) {
-        maxZigzag = Math.max(maxZigzag, length - 1);  // -1 because length counts nodes, not edges
-    }

-    // Direction Logic:

-    if (isLeft) {  // If we came from the left direction dfs(node.r, false, length + 1);  // Move right (continue zigzag) dfs(node.l, true, 1);            // Start a new path, moving left } else {  // If we came from the right direction dfs(node.l, true, length + 1);   // Move left (continue zigzag)
-        dfs(node.r, false, 1);           // Start a new path, moving right }
-}

-### How the Path Building Works
-At each step in the recursion, the algorithm has two options:

-1. Continue the zigzag path: This means moving in the opposite direction from the previous step (e.g., if you moved left last time, now you move right).
-2. Start a new path: This means you ignore the previous direction and start a new zigzag, choosing to move in the same direction again.

-The length parameter tracks how many steps you've taken in the zigzag path.
-However, we only count a direction change if the length is greater than 1 (indicating we've changed direction at least once).

-### Key Point:
-1. The zigzag length is calculated as length - 1 because the code counts the number of nodes, but we are interested in counting the edges (which is one less than the number of nodes).

-Example Flow
-Consider the following binary tree:

-    1
-   / \
-  2   3
- / \   \
-4   5   6

-### The process would be as follows:

-1. Start from the root (1).
-2. You can move left to 2 (length = 1).
-3. Then move right to 5 (length = 2).
-4. Or, you can start from root and move right to 3, then move left to 2, and so on.
-At each step, the recursive function tries all possible zigzag paths and keeps track of the longest one found.

-### Conclusion
-This solution efficiently explores all possible zigzag paths using recursion.
-By alternating between left and right moves, it ensures that all potential paths are considered, and by updating the maxZigzag variable, it keeps track of the longest path found.

-The depth-first search (DFS) helps in exploring every path, and the zigzag logic ensures that we alternate between left and right movements.
-The result is the longest zigzag path that can be formed in the tree.
+## Longest Zigzag Path in a Binary Tree
+This solution finds the longest zigzag path in a binary tree, where a zigzag path alternates between left and right directions.
+The path length is determined by the number of direction changes.

+### Problem Definition
+Given a binary tree, the task is to find the longest zigzag path, defined as:

+1. Starting at a node and moving either left or right.
+2. Alternating direction at each step (left to right or right to left).

+### Approach
+The solution uses Depth-First Search (DFS) to explore all zigzag paths recursively, tracking the longest one found.

+### Main Function
+1. Initializes maxZigzag to track the longest zigzag path.
+2. Starts DFS from the root's left and right children, initiating zigzag paths in each direction.

+### DFS Helper Function
+The dfs function explores paths with:

+1. node: Current tree node.
+2. isLeft: Indicates whether the previous move was left.
+3. length: Current zigzag path length.

+### Logic:
+- Stops recursion if the node is null.
+- Updates maxZigzag if the current path is longer.
+- Alternates directions:
+  - If coming from left, moves right to continue the zigzag or starts a new path moving left.
+  - Similarly for coming from right.

+### Key Details
+1. The path length is calculated as length - 1, as edges (not nodes) determine direction changes.
+2. At each step, the algorithm tries continuing the current zigzag or starting a new one.

+Example
+For the binary tree:

+- Starting at root, paths like 1 → 2 → 5 or 1 → 3 → 6 are explored.
+- The algorithm tracks the longest zigzag path across all possibilities.

+The solution efficiently finds the longest zigzag path using DFS and recursive logic, ensuring all paths are explored.
+By tracking direction changes, it calculates the path length and returns the longest found.